karinarad02/paint-onclick/README.md

 # paint-onclick
-a stroke of paint forms on the screen when you click and drag with the mouse
+A stroke of paint forms on the screen when you click and drag with the mouse